bufbuild/docs.buf.build/docs/build-systems/bazel.md

 Package mode generates a `buf_breaking_test` rule for each of the `proto_library` rule, which lets you test only the `proto_library` that has changed.

-Add this Gazelle directive to switch to package mde:
+Add this Gazelle directive to switch to package mode:

 ```python
 # gazelle:buf_breaking_mode package